Since I've had Buffy on the brain lately for the first time in a awhile, let me break it down.

 In the live action Sailor Moon series episode 7 is made an important development in the Tuxedo Mask/Sailor Moon relationship.
 In Sailor Moon Crystal which more directly follows the Manga episodes 6 and 7 both are major Tuxedo Mask developments, and the end of 7 is when Sailor Venus first appears.

 All I'll say about episode 7 of Utena is that when production issues delayed the intended episode 6 it was swapped with episode 8, another Nanami "filler" episode.
-Which tells me Ikuhara or Enokido for some reason saw it as important that Unfulfilled Juri be the seventh episode.
+Which tells me Ikuhara or Enokido for some reason saw it as important that Unfulfilled Juri be the seventh episode not any other number.

 Feel free to leave comments about what Episode 7s of various TV Shows or Cartoons you think are interesting.